ryangregson01/L4-dissertation/timelog.md

 * *1 hour* Refactored amino acid map so that protein images now have 20 channels.
 Vectorised one protein with this map.
 Tested a 1D convolution on this protein.
 * *1 hour* Meeting with Kevin.
 * *0.5 hours* Wrote up minutes after meeting.

+### 12 Dec 2022
+* *2 hours* Implemented my FCN model with 1D convolutions.

+### 13 Dec 2022
+* *2 hours* Debugging training loop.
+Realised there was protein data incompatible with my solution.
+Implemented dataset cleaning for deprecated sequences.
+Looking up this protein accession number using the UniProt API returned an empty string otherwise.
+* *2 hours* Further debugging of training loop.
+More protein data that was incompatible with my solution.
+Added data cleaning for sequences that have amino acid letter codes outwith the basic 20 amino acids.
+This only removes a few proteins, so should not impact my solution.

+### 14 Dec 2022
+* *1 hour* Debugging training loop.
+Although incompatible protein data had been dropped from dictionary, the indices were not consecutive, causing errors.
+Wrote cleaned data into new dictionary where indices are consecutive and training loop runs fully without crashing.
+* *0.5 hour* Added gradient accumulation within training loop to see if training loss improved.
+This creates an effect of batching, as we only have a batch of size one in our dataloader.
+* *1 hour* Wrote up first half of status report: proposal and progress.

+### 15 Dec 2022
+* *1.5 hours* Wrote up plan for semester 2 on status report.
+* *1 hour* Meeting with Kevin.
+Discussed status report.
+* *0.5 hours* Wrote up minutes after meeting.
+* *1 hour* Tidied up status report.

+### 16 Dec 2022
+* *0.5 hours* Submitted status report.